2025 Missouri Valley Conference women's basketball tournament

-The 2025 Missouri Valley Conference Women's Basketball Tournament, referred to as "Hoops in the Heartland", is a postseason women's basketball tournament that will complete the 2024–25 season in the Missouri Valley Conference.
-The tournament will be held at the Ford Center in Evansville, Indiana from March 13-16, 2025.
+The 2025 Missouri Valley Conference Women's Basketball Tournament, was a postseason women's basketball tournament which completed the 2024–25 season in the Missouri Valley Conference.
+The tournament was held at the Ford Center in Evansville, Indiana from March 13-16, 2025.

 Seeds

 Teams are seeded by conference record.

 Two-way ties are broken by utilizing head-to-head record; should a tie still remain, the NCAA Evaluation Tool (NET) rankings the day following all conference teams having completed their regular season will be used.

 Three (or more) way ties are broken by first determining the cumulative record for each tied team versus the other teams with the same conference record.
 Should any teams still remain tied (and there are more than two), the cumulative record would again be used on those remaining teams; should any teams still remain (and there are only two), the two-way approach would be leveraged.

 The top four seeds receive opening-round byes.